Lebohang7/Portfolio-/README.md

 # Action

-To complete this task, I researched how Markdown works and learned how to use headings, bullet points, and formatting techniques to organise my content.
+To complete this task, I researched how Markdown works and learned how to use headings, bullet points, and formatting techniques to organise my content.And i also made use of the student guide as it showcases how tackle the markdown.
 I carefully structured my CV into sections such as personal information, skills, and education.
 I ensured consistency in formatting and focused on readability so that anyone viewing the CV could easily understand my qualifications and abilities.

 # Result